stellar/stellar-docs/README.md

 naturally after only a bit of practice.
 You can always help fix typos, spelling, and broken links, too.

+All static images are stored in the git via [git lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage).
+If you haven't installed it yet, please follow this [link](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)

 # Quick Start
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)][codespaces]
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)][gitpod]